developerforce/LEXComponentsBundle/README.md

 1. accountQuickContact
     * Use case: Dialogues
     * Object: Account
-    * Description: Opens a form to create a contact related to the opportunity.
+    * Description: Opens a form to create a contact related to the account.
 This is similar to ldsAccountQuickContact, but in this case the data is sent to an Apex class instead.
     * Files:
         * accountQuickContact.cmp
         * accountQuickContactController.js